 kṛṣṇa-niśvasita haya sarvatra pramāṇa

 “The śruti–śāstra, the Vedas, the Upaniṣads and the Purāṇas – all these pramāṇas (evidences) have issued from the breathing of Kṛṣṇa.

 “They especially contain knowledge of transcendental truths which is beyond the range of the mundane senses (aprākṛta-tattva).
 The entire Vedas are perfect.

 “That which transcends dull matter is beyond the senses.
 Without Kṛṣṇa’s mercy one cannot contact that.
 (1)

 (1) The material senses can only perceive objects made of matter.
 The senses have no power to perceive that which is beyond the mundane.
 Kṛṣṇa is spiritual by nature and transcends matter.
-Thus Kṛṣṇa kindly gives the knowledge of āmnāya so that the jīvas will attain auspiciousness.
+Thus Kṛṣṇa kindly gives the knowledge of āmnāya (the Vedas) so that the jīvas will attain auspiciousness.
 The word ‘āmnāya’ is used in genuine sampradāyas to refer to the statements of the Vedas.

 karaṇāpaṭava, bhrama, vipralipsā āra